1907 Tiflis bank robbery: Stalin's role

 Stalin's exact actions on the day of the robbery are unknown and disputed.
 One source, P. A. Pavlenko, claimed that Stalin attacked the carriage itself and had been wounded by a bomb fragment.
 Kamo later stated that Stalin took no active part in the robbery and had watched it from a distance.
 Another source stated in a police report that Stalin "observed the ruthless bloodshed, smoking a cigarette, from the courtyard of a mansion."
 Another source claims that Stalin was actually at the railway station during the robbery and not at the square.
 Stalin's sister-in-law stated that Stalin came home the night of the robbery and told his family about its success.

 Stalin's role was later questioned by fellow revolutionaries Boris Nicolaevsky and Leon Trotsky.
 The latter, Stalin's rival, was later assassinated on orders from Stalin.
-In his book Stalin: An Appraisal of the Man and His Influence, Trotsky analyzed many publications describing the Tiflis expropriation and other Bolshevik militant activities of that time, and concluded, "Others did the fighting; Stalin supervised them from afar".
+In his book Stalin: An Appraisal of the Man and His Influence, Trotsky analyzed many publications describing the Tiflis robbery and other Bolshevik militant activities of that time, and concluded, "Others did the fighting; Stalin supervised them from afar".
 In general, according to Nicolaevsky, "The role played by Stalin in the activities of the Kamo group was subsequently exaggerated".
 Kun later discovered official archive documents however clearly showing that "from late 1904 or early 1905 Stalin took part in drawing up plans for expropriations", adding, "It is now certain that [Stalin] controlled from the wings the initial plans of the group" that carried out the Tiflis robbery.